spydr1/Prediction-of-contact-map/README.md

-## 1. Problem - We know the protein structure
+## 1. Problem - We want to know the protein structure

 ### Definition
 * DNA